 To press and iron clothes, use the iron in your hotel room (and load up the water reservoir so you can use the steam).
 To steam up and de-wrinkle a business suit, use the shower method.

 There you have it, dear readers.
-Follow these tips to travel better and make your next hotel stay a pleasant and inexpensive one.
+Follow these hotel hacks to travel better and make your next hotel stay a pleasant and inexpensive one.
 Have a blast, and don’t pay more than you have to!

-What are your best tips to save money during a hotel stay?
+What are your best hotel hacks to save money during a stay?